-Real-Time Data Is Vital to Patient Safety
+Up-to-date Data Is Vital to Patient Safety

 In order to ensure high-quality of treatment and patient safety, the nursing staff must have the required information present exactly when it is needed.
 This means immediate access to vital information related to the patient’s care.
 The information must also be adequately comprehensive, unambiguous and ready to use.

 Ensuring patient safety requires a common effort and strong cooperation between different parties and professionals, both within the hospital as well as between the patient and the entire healthcare system.
-An uninterrupted flow of real-time information is the cornerstone of patient safety.
+An uninterrupted flow of up-to-date information is the cornerstone of patient safety.

 Delayed Information Flow Can Cause Errors